Larson’s In the Garden of Beasts is useful background on Bonhoeffer and Barth

 Book review of Karl Barth biography by Eberhard Busch

-2 replies on “Larson’s In the Garden of Beasts is useful background on Bonhoeffer and Barth”
+2 responses to “Larson’s In the Garden of Beasts is useful background on Bonhoeffer and Barth”

 Your perspectives are so interesting and helpful.
 I read in the Garden of the Beasts and the Bonfoffer book by Metaxas and did not make all of these connections.
 Just underlines why you are at Duke and not me!!